GameTL/swarm-final-project-ise/simulation/object detection/README.md

 # Requirements

-This simulation utilises three turtlebot burger with 5 distinct targets in a room
+This simulation utilises three turtlebot burger with 5 distinct targets in a room.
+A camera is fixed to each turtlebot

 ## Target Constraints
 1. 5 distinct target objects (color, shape, size)